 Example #3 – Corporates: Conditioning the Employee

-Time and again corporates across various lines of business have used classical conditioning to improve employee outputs.
-For example, rewarding the agent with a variable bonus better than the expectations reinforces the positive behavior and motivates not only to perform better but also incentivizes the peers and motivates them.
-It acts on two grounds – first, it motivates the employees for positive behavior and second reinforces that behavior to generate expected results.
+Time and again, corporates across various lines of business have used classical conditioning to improve employee outputs.
+For example, rewarding the agent with a variable bonus better than the expectations reinforces the positive behavior.
+It motivates not only to perform better but also incentivizes the peers and motivates them.
+It acts on two grounds – first, it motivates the employees for positive behavior, and second reinforces that behavior to generate expected results.
 Similarly, the same can be used to improve the safety of the employees in manufacturing firms and eliminate accidents on the shop floor.

 Example #4 – Insurance